-Huntington Beach has highly trained and well-equipped public safety personnel, but if a major disaster occurs there could be a shortage of fire and police personnel available to respond to all calls for help.
-It could take more than 72-hours before the Fire Department can respond to your home or business during a major disaster
+Huntington Beach has highly trained and well-equipped public safety personnel, but if a major disaster occurs, fire and police personnel will not be able to immediately respond to all calls for help.
+It could take more than 72-hours before public safety personnel would be able respond to your home or business during a major disaster.

-In the Save-A-Life Saturday series of classes you will learn how to:
+In the 20 Hour CERT Training classes you will learn how to:

 To contact the CERT Office, please call (714) 374-1565

 Sandbag Techniques for HB Residents Video

 City of Huntington Beach

 Fax: (714) 374-1551